ali-aj/potion-explosion-game/README.md

 ## How to Play

 ### Setup
-1. Compile and run the provided C++ code to start the game.
+1. Download the `game.cpp` file to your system.
+2. Navigate to the folder where `game.cpp` is downloaded.
+3. Right-click and "Open as terminal".
+4. Run the following commands on your terminal:
+   - `g++ -o potion_explosion game.cpp -lrt`
+   - `./potion_explosion`
-2. Enter the names of two players when prompted.
+5. Enter the names of two players when prompted.

 ### Gameplay
 - Players take turns to: